vhcd/vhcd.github.io/_posts/2021-02-18-making-a-scene.md

 published: false
 title: Making a scene
 ---
-When you start implementing your experiment, the first thing you'll work on is the scene.
+When you start implementing your driving simulator experiment, the first thing you'll work on probably is the scene.
 You may want to reuse an existing one from a previous project, maybe modify it, or start from scratch to build something tailored to your needs.

 ![scene.png]({{site.baseurl}}/images/scene.png)